Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 What’s a Tactical Pistol?

-With that in mind, we will define a tactical pistol or tactical handgun as a modern duty and defensive-oriented weapon that chambers a modern caliber suited for defensive and duty purposes.
+A tactical pistol or tactical handgun is a modern duty and defensive-oriented weapon that chambers a modern caliber suited for defensive and duty purposes.

 Additionally, the weapon needs to have at least two of the three following features to make this list.